-1During the custody modification proceedings, Judge Lutz made a fact-finding that Rachel and Tim shared joint physical custody.
+&lt;sup>1During the custody modification proceedings, Judge Lutz made a fact-finding that Rachel and Tim shared joint physical custody.
 He further found that the Porter children spent "approximately fifty percent (50%) of the time with each parent".
 (RE.
 000559).

-Rachel contended the Porter children's move to Memphis was a foregone conclusion.
-The appellant based her argument on the following premise: Because the Agreement assigned "primary physical custody" to her, she had a right to relocate with the Porter children, despite the fact the parties shared joint physical and legal custody.
+physical custody" to her, she had a right to relocate with the Porter children, despite the fact the parties shared joint physical and legal custody.

 Mrs. Spivey's premise was fatally flawed.
-The Agreement did not define "primary physical custody".2 By contrast, it specifically prohibited either party from relocating without legal consequence: Under Section XIX, the parties agreed that "[i]n the event either part[y] moves from the Jackson Metropolitan area, that move shall constitute a material change in circumstances".3 (RE.
+The Agreement did not define "primary physical custody".
+By contrast, it specifically prohibited either party from relocating without legal consequence: Under Section XIX, the parties agreed that "[i]n the event either part[y] moves from the Jackson Metropolitan area, that move shall constitute a material change in circumstances".
+(RE.
 000024).